Principality of Ryazan: Golden Horde period

 In 1301 Prince Daniel of Moscow took Ryazan due to the boyars' betrayal and imprisoned Prince Konstantin Romanovich.
 In 1305 Daniel's son Prince Yury of Moscow ordered his death.
 The two next successors of Konstantin were killed by the Golden Horde.
-In 1380, Prince Oleg Ivanovich did not take part in the Battle of Kulikovo, although he was in ally of Mamai.
+In 1371, the Muscovites defeated prince Oleg II Ivanovich of Ryazan in the Battle of Skornishchevo.
+He was exiled for six months before returning to his throne.
+In 1380, Oleg II did not take part in the Battle of Kulikovo, although he was an ally of Mamai.

-During almost all its history, the Ryazan Principality was in conflict with its provincial Pronsk Principality until Ryazan completely annexed Pronsk in 1483 during the regency of Anna of Ryazan.
+During almost all its history, the Ryazan Principality conflicted with its provincial Pronsk Principality until Ryazan completely annexed Pronsk in 1483 during the regency of Anna of Ryazan.

-Annexation of Ryazan
+Annexation

 In 1520, Grand Prince Vasili III of Russia captured and imprisoned in Moscow the last Grand Prince of Ryazan Ivan V because of his relations with the Crimean Khan Mehmed I Giray.
 In 1521, Prince Ivan Ivanovich fled into the Grand Duchy of Lithuania.
 After that, in 1521, the Ryazan Principality was merged with Muscovy.